arthchan2003/AIDL_KB/KB/NEU.md

 </details>

 ### Mathematical Models of a Neuron
-**Lebedev and Lutsky** ([1972](https://scholar.google.com/scholar_lookup?title=Physiology%20of%20movements%20and%20activity&author=NA.%20Bernstein&publication_year=1990)) pioneered the concept of modeling the dynamics of neurons on the basis of equations with delay.
-Generally, researchers agree that it is not necessary to introduce delay in explicit form into equations that describe the neuron.
+**Lebedev and Lutsky** ([1972](https://scholar.google.com/scholar_lookup?title=Physiology%20of%20movements%20and%20activity&author=NA.%20Bernstein&publication_year=1990)) pioneered the concept of modeling the dynamics of neurons by equations with delay.
+Researchers agree that it is not necessary to introduce delay in explicit form into equations that describe the neuron.
 In examining the fundamental role of delays in neuron modeling, **Hodgkin and Huxley** ([1939](https://scholar.google.com/scholar_lookup?title=Models%20of%20neural%20dynamics%20in%20brain%20information%20processing%E2%80%94Results%20of%20%E2%80%9Cdecade%E2%80%9D&author=GN.%20Borisyuk&author=RM.%20Borisyuk&author=YB.%20Kazanovich&author=GR.%20Ivanitsky&journal=UFMN&volume=172&issue=10&pages=1189-1214&publication_year=2002)) achieved the effect of delay through the use of a chain of ordinary differential equations.
-A model always reflects the interpretation of a phenomenon; simultaneously, some aspects are taken for granted while some others are typically ignored.
-The purposes of modeling also differ.
-Some models are used to study processes taking place inside the object under examination; others are used to explain the relationship of objects to each other.
+A model always reflects the interpretation of a phenomenon.
 The neuron is a complex formation, and it is difficult to expect the monotony of representations.
-In our view, a variety of mathematical models of neurons can be divided into two classes: static and dynamic. – Citation (simplified) from [The Model of a Single Neuron](https://link.springer.com/chapter/10.1007/978-3-319-19866-8_1), Serguey Kashchenko, last updated 2015
+Mathematical models of neurons can be divided into two classes: static and dynamic. – Citation (simplified) from [The Model of a Single Neuron](https://link.springer.com/chapter/10.1007/978-3-319-19866-8_1), Serguey Kashchenko, last updated 2015.

 #### Books
 * Chapter 2-5 of [Neuroscience: Exploring the Brain [$]](http://amzn.to/2zMmWxl) (4th Edition), Mark F. Bear, Barry W. Connors, Michael A. Paradiso, last updated 2015